spraoi/common-ui/packages/stylelint-config/README.md

 }
 ```

 You can then run `yarn lint:styles`.
-I recommend adding a stylelint plugin to your text editor of choice for a seamless
-linting experience.